ezraporter/AWS-Educational-Training/ACloudGuru_Solutions_Architect_Associate_Notes.md

 2) Do you need those servers?
 3) Is the app AWS specific?
 4) How long does the code have to run?

+## Security

+### DDoS Overview

+A DDoS attack stands for "Distributed Denial of Service" where an attack attempts to make your website or app unavailable to your end users.
+Can be achieved using large packet floods, large botnets, reflection/amplification techniques, etc.

+A **Layer 4 DDoS attack** is often referred to as a SYN flood.
+It works at the transport layer (TCP).
+To establish a TCP connection, a 3 way handshake takes place:

+- client sends a SYN packet to a server
+- server replies with a SYN-ACK ("acknowldegement")
+- client repsonds to that with an ACK

+This establishes the TCP connection, letting the app send data using Layer 7 (application layer protocl) such as HTTP.

+**SYN Floods** use TCP stack to overwhelm a server by sending a large number of SYN packets and then ignoring the SYN-ACKS returned by the server.
+Causes server to use up resources waiting for the illigitimate calls.

+> This results in many concurrent TCP connections causing them to eat through the allowed number of TCP connections, resulting in ignoring legitimate ones from being answered

+An **Amplification Attack** involves a third party server (such as an NTP server) being sent a request using a spoofed IP address.
+The server will then repsond to the request with a greater payload than than the initial request.
+Attackers use multiple NTP servers per second.

+A **Layer 7 Attack** occurrs when a web server recieves a lot of GET or POST requests, typically from a bot.
+The web server is responding to all of the bot requests, blocking out the end user.

+### Logging API Calls with CloudTrail

+**CloudTrail** records AWS management console actions and API calls.
+Think of it as CCTV monitoring for your internal AWS account.
+It does not look at SSH commands.

+What is logged?

+- Metadata around API calls
+- ID of the API caller
+- Time of the API call
+- Source IP address of the API caller
+- Request Parameters
+- Response elements returned by the service

+### Protecting Applications with Shield

+AWS Shield is free DDoS Protection.
+It protects all AWS customers on ELB, CloudFront, and Route 53 against SYND/UDP floods, reflection attacks, and other **Layer 3 and Layer 4** attacks only.

+AWS Shield Advanced provides enhances protection against larger and more sophiticated attacks.
+Offers always on, flow based monitoring to provide near real-time notifications.
+24/7 access to the DDoS Response Team (DRT) and protects your AWS bill against higher fees due to product usage spikes during DDoS attacks.
+Costs $3,000 per month.

+### Filtering Traffic with AWS WAF

+WAF = Web Application Firewall.

+Lets you monitor HTTP/HTTPS requests forwarded to CloudFront or ELB.
+Lets you configure allowed IP addresses or query string parameters.

+**Operates at Layer 7.**

+Allows 3 behaviors:

+1) Allow all requests except what you specify
+2) Block all requests except what you specify
+3) Count the requests that match the properties you specify

+You can use IP address, country origin, values in request headers, presence of SQL code, presence of a script, strings that appear in requests.

+### Guarding Your Network with GuardDuty

+**Threat detection service that uses ML/AI** for malicious behavior monitoring (API calls, attempts to disable CloutTrail, unathorized deployments, etc.)

+Allows you to centralize threat detection across many AWS accounts.
+Thread detection with AI.

+Takes 7-14 days to set up a baseline.
+30 days are free than charged based on quantity of events.

+### Monitoring S3 Buckets with Macie

+Personally Identifiable Information at times is stored in S3 buckets, Macie allows for Automated analysis of data using AI to determine if the S3 objects contain PII.

+Will alert you to unencrypted buckets.
+Great for HIPPA type things.

+You can filter for alerts and search them in the AWS console.

+### Securing Operating Systems with Inspector

+Amazon Inspector looks at network and EC2 instances for vulnerabilities or deviations in best practices.

+After performing an assessment, Amazon Inspector makes a detailed list of security findings prioritized by level of severity.

+**2 Types of Assessment:**

+1) Network Assessments - checks for ports reachable outside the VPC (inspector agent not required)
+2) Host Assessments - checks for vulnerable software, host hardening, security best practices (inspector agent required)

+### Managing Encryption Keys with KMS and CloudHSM

+AWS KMS is a the Key Management Service to easily control and manage encryption keys.
+Integrates with EBS, S3, RDS, etc.

+KMS provides centralized control over the lifecycle of your keys.
+The **CMK** is the master key (customer master key).

+To start using KMS, you start with requesting a CMK creation and designating who has access to it.

+HSM = Hardware Security Module, a physical computing device that safegurd and manages digital keys and performs encryption/decryption functions.
+Contains one or more cryptoprocessor chips.

+**3 Ways to Generate a CMK:**

+1) AWS creates the CMK, the key material is generated within HSMs managed by AWS KMS.
+2) Import key material from your own keyu management infrastructure and associate it with a CMK
+3) Have the key material generated and used in an AWS CloudHSM Cluster as part fo the custom key store feature in AWS KMS.

+Key rotations can be done automatically using the first method annually.

+Policies are the primary way to manage AWS KMS CMK access.
+Key policies are attached specifically using resource-based policy attachments.

+3 Ways to Control Permissions:

+1) Use the key policy
+2) Use IAM policies in combination with the key policy
+3) Use grants in combination with the key policy

+CloudHSM (Hardware Security Module) is a physical device entirely dedicated to you that canb be deployed in a highly available fashion.

+### Storing Your Secrets in Secrets Manager

+A service that securely stores, ecnrypts, and rotates database credentials.
+It's not free, but auto rotates credentials, has encrytpion in transit and at rest using KMS, and can apply fine grained access control using IAM policies.

+You app makes an API call to Secrets Manager to retrieve the secret programmatically.

+- RDS credentials
+- Non RDS credentials
+- Any type fo secret with a key-value pair

+:bulb: If you enable rotation, Secrets Manager will auotmatically rotates the secret once to test the configuration.
+If you are still using hard coded credentials, enabling rotation will break your apps.

+### Storing Your Secrets in Parameter Store

+A Systems Manager providing secure, hierarchical storage for data and secret management.
+It's **free**.

+2 Limits:

+1) No key rotation
+2) Set to 10,000 params

+If you need something outside those two limits, then use Secrets Manager